 In 2001 Canadians aviators were called upon to pull off a dramatic rescue at the South Pole.
 A risky mission undertaken by a crew and plane from Calgary’s Kenn Borek Air.
-With news that an aircraft from the same company has gone missing in Antarctica we’ve decided to share our documentary profiling the heroic mission undertaken a decade ago.

 It’s a land of either perpetual darkness or constant daylight.
 Fourteen million square kilometres of ice and snow - about one and a half times the size of Canada.
 Antarctica is truly the last great wilderness.

 During the Antarctic summer at the Amundsen-Scott Research Center, scientists visit this remote corner of the world to collect data about the ozone layer and global warming.

 But in the winter, everything shuts down.
 Six months of darkness engulfs the South Pole.
 Temperatures are so low that no life form can survive, except under a domed bunker built for a handful of scientists who continue their research.